nulib/metadata_documentation/Hathi_Trust/ALMA_to_Hathi_Workflow.md

 - `[HathiTrust gives you a naming convention]`
 - This naming convention also ensure sthat your files are not run through your configuration for any Google-scanned materials.

-!!! caution Google-scanned materials have a different file naming convention
+**Note:** Google-scanned materials have a different file naming convention

 - Use [CoreFTP](http://www.coreftp.com/) to upload file
 - Upload file to **ftps.cdlib.org/submissions**